IP-CAM/romana-opencart-OC-v.2.0.1.1/README.md

 EN:

-Romanian language pack for opencart 2.0 - In course of translating
+Romanian language pack for opencart 2.0.x

 Installation:

-Upload the 2 folders inside this archive directly in the opencart root (the one with the htaccess.txt and config.php files)
+Upload the limba-romana.ocmod.zip file trough opencart's extension installer in admin.
+If you have issues with the installer, you can extract the downloaded archive and upload the 2 admin and catalog folders to your opencart's root folder via a ftp client (like filezilla).

-Then log into your opencart admin and go to system > localisation > languages
+Then in opencart admin and go to system > localisation > languages

 Click Insert